arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 input around?
 Didn't we say that we could always build on top of the previous building blocks?
 It turns our that the Applicative Functor's `<*>` operator you just invented cannot be built in terms of humble Functor's `map`.
-On the
-contrary: we can demonstrate that Applicative Functors are more powerful than Functors, and that we can rewrite `map` in terms of `pure'` and `ap`:
+We could even demonstrate it mathematically.
+On the contrary: we can mathematically demonstrate that, since Applicative Functors are more powerful than Functors, we can alway rewrite `map` in terms of `pure'` and `ap`:

 ```fsharp
 let map (f: 'a -> 'b) (a: 'a Parser) : 'b Parser =